altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "Ugh-- Erm."<br/>

-Guilty as charged.
+Guilty as charged.<br/>

-If there was moonlight, he would read even without a candle light.
+If there was moonlight, he would read even without a candle light.<br/>

-In the dim crimson light, Clarisse looked at Regis with a face of worry.
+In the dim crimson light, Clarisse looked at Regis with a face of worry.<br/>

 "...
 Sir Regis...
 Pleases don't die."<br/>

 "Ah...
 Yeah..."<br/>

-The fated day was finally here.
+The fated day was finally here.<br/>

-3000 soldiers formed up in the parade square of Sierck Fort.
+3000 soldiers formed up in the parade square of Sierck Fort.<br/>

-2000 of them will be taking part in the campaign, the other 1000 will stay behind to hold the fort.
+2000 of them will be taking part in the campaign, the other 1000 will stay behind to hold the fort.<br/>

-They formed an alliance with the most influential nation among the barbarians, Bargainheim, so their target was no other than the Germania Federation.
+They formed an alliance with the most influential nation among the barbarians, Bargainheim, so their target was no other than the Germania Federation.<br/>

-In other words, there should be no reason for them to leave so many troops in defense...
+In other words, there should be no reason for them to leave so many troops in defense...<br/>

 Regis hadn't figured out the true intentions of the 2nd prince Latreille.
-If the goal was to just weaken the regiment, Sierck Fort should be safe.
+If the goal was to just weaken the regiment, Sierck Fort should be safe.<br/>

-But if he was plotting the fall of Altina, or going after her life, the timeline for the attack might have been leaked to the enemy.
+But if he was plotting the fall of Altina, or going after her life, the timeline for the attack might have been leaked to the enemy.<br/>

 The enemy might even make a run for Sierck Fort after they proceeded with their campaign.
-The regiment would be finished if their base gets taken.
+The regiment would be finished if their base gets taken.<br/>

-There might be the possibility of the campaign group being attacked from behind too.
+There might be the possibility of the campaign group being attacked from behind too.<br/>

-The thousand men left behind would also act as the reserves forces if the main force was pressed into a desperate situation.
+The thousand men left behind would also act as the reserves forces if the main force was pressed into a desperate situation.<br/>

 According to the records, 2000 men was the smallest expedition force sent to attack Fort Volks.
-The wagons might be transporting 30 cannons, but that's only on the same level as the 4th expedition.
+The wagons might be transporting 30 cannons, but that's only on the same level as the 4th expedition.<br/>

-The parade square was filled with the scent of the horses that were pulling the wagons of supplies.
+The parade square was filled with the scent of the horses that were pulling the wagons of supplies.<br/>

-Evrard and Eric came to Regis who was watching the formation of the soldiers from a corner.
+Evrard and Eric came to Regis who was watching the formation of the soldiers from a corner.<br/>

 Both of them were in full armor, holding a halberd and sword respectively.
-Standing side by side, they looked totally different.
+Standing side by side, they looked totally different.<br/>

 "The day has finally come!"<br/>